LordPax/neural-network/README.md

-# Neural Network
+# Billy's Brain
 ## Description
-Little project to understand how to works neural networks
+Little project to learn how works neural networks

 ## Installation from npm
 ```bash